averageflow/averageflow.github.io/about.markdown

 ## How to work with Josep?

+You might describe me as easy-going, hard-working, serious, committed, stubborn and fair.

 After countless hours of dedication I have gained a lot of knowledge in the field, and consider myself a capable, responsible and organized Full Stack Developer.
 I like functional programming, but also have grown as a professional in the Object Oriented Paradigm, and can see when to use exactly what tool for what job.
 State can be important for front-end development, but APIs and back-end services should ideally be stateless.

 My ideal position is somewhere I can learn something new every day, and where I am allowed the space to grow as a person and as a software engineer.